ichbindev/ichbindev/src/pages/DaysOfCode/2020-07-27/index.md

 ---
 path: "/100doc/2020-07-27"
 date: "2020-07-27"
-tags: ["blog", "100daysofcode"]
+tags: ["100daysofcode"]
-excerpt: "Doing some backend work in Node/Express"
+excerpt: "Backend work in Node/Express"
-title: "A full load of node"
+title: "A Full Load of Node"
+day: "10"
 ---

 Day 10 of \#10daysofcode.
 Had a pretty chill day today where I got to work on the backend for Lonestar.
 It's the first time I've really used Node/Express in a while and I forgot how much I like it and how easy it is to get going quickly.
 Authentication is up and working, roles should be there, and I can pass it all to the front end.
 All that's left to do is restrict page access.